opendocsg/slw-judgments-backfill/2017_SGHC_53/report.md

  (e) Whether the alleged employer contributed to the Central Provident Fund (“CPF”) account of the alleged employee – A person who made and obtained CPF contributions was more likely to be an employee: Employment Law at [1.30].

- (f) Whether the alleged employee was entitled to leave and holidays – An employee was more likely to be contractually entitled to leave and holidays: Kureoka Enterprise Pte Ltd v Central Provident Fund Board [1992] SGHC 113 (“ Kureoka ”).
+ (f) Whether the alleged employee was entitled to leave and holidays – An employee was more likely to be contractually entitled to leave and holidays: Kureoka Enterprise Pte Ltd v Central Provident Fund Board <span class="citation">[1992] SGHC 113</span> (“ Kureoka ”).

  (g) Whether the alleged employee was entitled to medical leave – A person who was contractually entitled to medical leave and related benefits was more likely to be an employee: Kureoka.

- (h) Whether the alleged employer had the power to dismiss the alleged employee from his service – If an employer was contractually entitled to terminate the services of a person with notice or salary in lieu of notice, it was more likely that an employment relationship exists: Chew Swee Hiang v Attorney-General and another [1990] 2 SLR(R) 215 at [43].
+ (h) Whether the alleged employer had the power to dismiss the alleged employee from his service – If an employer was contractually entitled to terminate the services of a person with notice or salary in lieu of notice, it was more likely that an employment relationship exists: Chew Swee Hiang v Attorney-General and another <span class="citation">[1990] 2 SLR(R) 215</span> at [43].

 85     As proof that Dr Sethi was its employee at the time that he came up of the Invention, NUH produced a letter dated 6 June 2002 titled “NUH Appointment” and a letter dated 10 June 2005 titled “Renewal of Chiefship Appointment”.
 Cicada took issue that: